 In this recipe I went a mixture of half white flour and half whole wheat pastry flour.
 I’m typically a “eyeball and don’t measure” kind of cook but when I’m baking I get serious about being exact.
 One of my most helpful tips to ensure successful baking is to measure out your flour using a food scale.
 It makes such a huge difference!

 My secret to making no mixer required muffins, quick breads, cakes and cupcakes is to vegetable oil, canola oil or coconut oil instead of having to break out the stand mixer to cream butter and sugar together.
 It gives the same great taste while keeping prep simple and efficient.

 After prepping the cranberry orange muffin batter and equally distributing it into a 12-muffin tin, I made the streusel topping by combining pecans, flour, sugar, cinnamon and cold cut butter.
 I generously sprinkled it on top of the muffins and they were ready for the oven.

-After just 20 minutes in the oven, the house smelled amazing and my cranberry orange muffins were ready.
+After just 20 minutes of baking, my house smelled amazing and the cranberry orange muffins were ready.
 While I do love coffee cakes and quick breads, you can’t beat the short baking time on muffins.

-My glaze was a simple mix of powdered sugar, orange juice and orange zest that was whisked together and drizzled over the muffins.
+The glaze is a simple mix of powdered sugar, orange juice and orange zest that is whisked together and drizzled over the muffins.
 I encourage you not to skip the glaze.
 The extra pop of orange flavor in the glaze really helps to tie together the cranberry orange theme of the recipe.

-Give these cranberry orange muffins a try if you’re in search of a festive and easy addition to your holiday breakfast spread or a homemade gift for someone on your list!
+Give these cranberry orange muffins a try if you’re in search of a quick, easy and festive addition to your holiday breakfast spread or a homemade gift for someone on your list!